Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Potential use cases

-\textbf{Adapting the vehicle's subsystems to impaired occupants} Consider a situation where, in order to transport impaired people in a wheelchair, a healthcare provider must\footnote{From an informal interview with a specialist nurse in medical-surgical nursing}: \textit{\begin{enumerate} \item Get the wheel chair up a moving ramp or lift, per depicted in~\cref{fig:arch-usecase-ramp}\footnote{Another example of such ramps and lifts in \myurl{https://www.gilaniengineering.com.au/product/hydraulic-wheelchair-platform-accessible-lift-hoist-for-cars-and-vans/}.} \item Attach the wheelchair to the vehicle through a set of several belts fixed to specific points within the vehicle, as depicted in~\cref{fig:arch-usecase-seatbelts}. \end{enumerate}}
+Consider a situation where, in order to transport impaired people in a wheelchair, a healthcare provider must\footnote{From an informal interview with a specialist nurse in medical-surgical nursing.}: \begin{enumerate} \item Get the wheel chair up a moving ramp or lift, per depicted in~\cref{fig:arch-usecase-ramp}\footnote{Another example of such ramps and lifts in \myhref{https://www.gilaniengineering.com.au/product/hydraulic-wheelchair-platform-accessible-lift-hoist-for-cars-and-vans/}{gilaniengineering.com.au}.}. \item Attach the wheelchair to the vehicle through a set of several belts fixed to specific points within the vehicle, as depicted in~\cref{fig:arch-usecase-seatbelts}. \end{enumerate}

-The healthcare provider must do such \textbf{manually}, multiple times (for multiple people) and in a short time-frame and without little to no feedback if the person and the chair is actually fixed properly.
-Mistakes include fixing outside of the fixing point, twisting the straps and/or simply not fixing the person and/or chair.
+The healthcare provider must do such \textbf{manually}, multiple times (for multiple people) and in a short time-frame and without little to no feedback on whether the person and the chair are actually fixed properly.
+Mistakes include fixing outside of the fixing point(s), twisting the straps and/or simply not fixing the person and/or chair.
 In addition to that, specific formation is required to do such tasks.

-A vehicular services (or set of services) that is capable of communicating with other in vehicle systems (\eg infotainment), but also with the healthcare provider registry systems, would greatly decrease the potential human errors of the current solution, and since it would minimize the dependency on humans could even support an increase on the patient's privacy.
+A vehicular service (or set of services) that is capable of communicating with other in-vehicle systems (\eg infotainment), but also with the healthcare provider registry systems, would greatly decrease the potential human errors of the current solution, and since it would minimize the dependency on humans, it could even support an increase on the patient's privacy.
 One could even consider a more intelligent connected wheelchair directly coordinating with the vehicle all the necessary movements.
-Such systems would not require a minimized latency but guarantees of delivery of the information within well-known time bounds and with low jitter in order to ensure no unwanted movements of the wheelchair that may harm the person.
+Such systems would not require a minimized latency, but guarantees of delivery of the information within well-known time bounds and with low jitter in order to ensure no unwanted movements of the wheelchair that may harm the person.

-Other situations include: \begin{itemize} \item Monitoring a baby that is ill or very restless and provide such information directly to a hospital. \item Decrease the brightness of other vehicle's lightning in order to protect the eyes of a newly operated occupant. \end{itemize}